Do you belong to Other Backward Classes (OBC)? What is the OBC reservation eligibility?

 Who is the authority to issue the OBC Non-Creamy Layer Certificate?

-Usually, the Non-Creamy Layer Certificate is issued by the Thasildar of the concerned State Government.
+Usually, the Non-Creamy Layer Certificate is issued by the Tahsildar of the concerned State Government.
 The procedure for obtaining the Non-Creamy Layer Certificate may differ from State to State.

-Please find below some useful links of application forms and certificates (proforma):
+Please find below some useful links to application forms and certificates (proforma):

-Will the candidate’s Income is also included while determining the family income with respect to Non-Creamy Layer status?
+Will the candidate’s Income be also included while determining the family income with respect to Non-Creamy Layer status?

 You may note that ”Income” here refers only to the income of the parents and not the candidate’s income.